mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F030R8-Nucleo/Examples/Cortex/CORTEXM_ProcessStack/readme.txt

 @par Example Description

-This example shows how to modify Cortex-M0 Thread mode stack.
-Cortex-M0 Thread mode is entered on Reset, and can be entered as a result of an exception return.
+How to modify the Thread mode stack.
+Thread mode is entered on reset, and can be entered as a result of an exception return.

 The associated program is used to: